learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Objectives

-1. Describe the `componentWillMount` and `componentDidMount` lifecycle methods in the mounting phase
+1. Describe the `static getDerivedStateFromProps` and `componentDidMount` lifecycle methods in the mounting phase
 2. Describe the `componentWillUnmount` lifecycle method in the unmounting phase